 How will I locate kennels in an area where I am visiting?

 Follow the same procedure as above and also telephone local veterinary practices and enlist their help.
-Your veterinary clinic should be able to provide you with telephone numbers of local practices where you are visiting or moving.
+Your veterinary clinic or friends may be able to provide you with telephone numbers of local practices where you are visiting or moving.

 Are there any requirements necessary before boarding my pet?

-All pets that are boarded should be current on their vaccinations, heartworm and flea preventive, and be in good health.
-Rabies, canine distemper, and upper respiratory ("kennel cough") vaccines are universally required.
+All pets that are boarded should be current on their vaccinations, heartworm and flea preventive, and be in good health. rabies, canine distemper, and Bordetella ("kennel cough") vaccines are universally required.
 Most boarding kennels will require written proof of vaccination from a licensed veterinarian and all applicable pet licenses prior to boarding your pet.

 You should fully discuss any special medical problems or dietary requirements with the kennel staff before boarding your pet at a kennel.
 Ensure that you leave written authorization for emergency veterinary care with the boarding kennel, along with the contact information for your veterinarian.
 Be sure to call and find out what is else might be required prior to your visit to prevent last minute delays.